Eugen Klöpfer: Nazi era

 After the Nazi seizure of power, he was promoted to the Presiding Board of the Reich Film Chamber, under Joseph Goebbels, and was also chairman of Goebbels' artist donation.
 In 1934, Klöpfer was designated as a Staatsschauspieler (i.e. an actor of national importance).
 He was also appointed the director of the Volksbühne ("People's Theatre") in Berlin.
 From 1935 he was appointed Vice President of the Ministry of Arts and joined the board of UFA.
 In 1936 he was appointed general director of Berlin's Theater am Nollendorfplatz.
 In 1937, Klöpfer joined the Nazi Party.
-In 1940, he played the role of Landschaftskonsulenten Sturm in Veit Harlan's anti-Semitic Nazi propaganda film Jud Süß.
+In 1940, he played the role of Landschaftskonsulenten Sturm in Veit Harlan's antisemitic Nazi propaganda film Jud Süß.
 In August 1944, towards the end of the Second World War, Klöpfer was added by Adolf Hitler to the Gottbegnadeten-Liste, a list of important German artists, which exempted him from military service, including service on the home front.